Choosing the right bed for your dog

-None of us like being disturbed when we are trying to catch forty winks and dogs are no different.
-Make sure everyone in the family, including children, know to leave your dog alone while he or she is in his bed - this is an important part of keeping children safe and dogs happy.
+Finally, none of us like being disturbed when we're trying to catch forty winks, and dogs are no different.
+Make sure everyone in the family, including children, knows to leave your dog alone while they're in their bed - this is an important part of keeping children safe and dogs happy.